Explore how your team can use Hiver.

 6. Automate common and repeatable tasks

-• Create personalized auto responders, but be sure to write them as real, conversational e-mails and revisit them regularly to make sure that they stay up to date.
+• Create personalized autoresponders, but be sure to write them as real, conversational emails and revisit them regularly to ensure that they stay current.

 • Create workflows and scripts that direct customers to relevant sections of FAQs, knowledge bases, or customer forum discussions.

-• Use chatbots to respond to social media messages when your staff is not in the office and let customers know when they should expect a response.
+• Use chatbots to respond to social media messages when your staff is not in the office and tell customers when to expect a response.

 • Create canned emails/email templates to use for repetitive inquiries or issues.